-Working in collaboration with Ontario’s federal packing plants, we have developed a new swine movement document (Annex 4) that will be accepted by both Conestoga Meat Packers Ltd. and Sofina Foods as of March 31st, 2018.
-This swine movement document reflects the recent changes made to the Canadian Ractopamine-Free Pork Certification Program and must accompany all shipments of pigs to Conestoga and Sofina.
+Working in collaboration with Ontario’s federal packing plants, we have developed a swine movement document (Annex 4).
+This swine movement document reflects the recent changes made to the Canadian Ractopamine-Free Pork Certification Program and must accompany all shipments of pigs to Conestoga and Sofina, federally inspected plants.

 Assemblers please note: one new addition to this version of the document is an assembly yard sign off, which must be filled out by the person in charge of the yard if pigs are assembled prior to being shipped to slaughter.
 If the pigs are shipped direct to slaughter, the assembly yard statement can be checked off as not applicable.

 If you have any questions, please feel free to contact Ontario Pork.
 You can also contact Conestoga Meats at firstname.lastname@example.org and 519-648-2506 x369 during the day, or 226-755-0627 after hours.
 To contact Sofina, please call 1-800-398-9666 for more information.